Skip to main content

 • --ispersonal: make the secret personal (Enkryptify provider only)

-ek update DATABASE_URL
+ek secret update DATABASE_URL

 Expected result: the DATABASE_URL secret is updated in the current environment.